florianeck/redmine_auto_deputy/README.md

 An user can have a set of other users that will act as deputies if the user not available.
 These can be created for an specific project or for this user in general

+### Permissions within the Projects
+In Order to use the Deputy System, the following things need to be set up:

+- Enable "User Deputies" Module for the Project
+- Assign the according rights (Have Deputies / Be Deuputy) to your project members via Roles

 ## Info

 This Plugin was created by Florian Eck for akquinet GmbH.